|Effective Date:||December 11, 2018|

 2. Freedom of Speech

-2.1 Humber students, staff, and faculty represent the broad spectrum, diversity, and richness of our society.
+2.2.
+Humber students, staff, and faculty represent the broad spectrum, diversity, and richness of our society.
 Students learn best in an environment that encourages critical thinking, inquiry, and dialogue.
-Faculty and students have the right to discuss and to debate culturally sensitive and controversial ideas and issues relevant to the curriculum, in an open and safe manner.
-Furthermore, subject to the limits legitimately imposed in a free and democratic society, they are free to present arguments, to express their views, and to dissent from the opinion of the majority without fear of reprisal.
-In this environment, faculty members are required to exercise sound professional judgment and conduct, and intellectual integrity.
-Discussions, arguments, and disagreements, when conducted at the College in an open, responsible and respectful manner, do not constitute harassment and discrimination but are part of the search for truth and knowledge, and the development of mutual respect and genuine regard.
+Faculty and students have the right to discuss and to debate culturally sensitive and controversial ideas and issues relevant to the curriculum, in an open and respectful manner.
+Furthermore, subject to the limits legitimately imposed in a free and democratic society, they are free to present arguments, express their views, and/or dissent from the opinion of the majority without fear of reprisal.
+In this environment, faculty members are required to exercise sound professional judgment and conduct, as well as intellectual integrity.
+Discussions, arguments, and disagreements, when conducted at the College in an open, responsible, and respectful manner, do not constitute discrimination and harassment but are part of the search for truth and knowledge, and the development of mutual respect and genuine regard.

-2.2 The persistent or vexatious use of denigrating, demeaning or abusive comments or actions which have the effect of threatening, intimidating, demeaning or harming an individual or group, or is otherwise in excess of the reasonable limits on freedom of speech in a free and democratic society is unacceptable and cannot be justified by an appeal to “freedom of speech”.
-In purpose the College has the right, as well as the legal and moral responsibility, to ensure that all its members are treated fairly, equitably, and respectfully, in order to provide learning, living and working environment that is free from discrimination and harassment.
+2.3.
+The persistent or vexatious use of denigrating, demeaning or abusive comments or actions which have the effect of threatening, intimidating, demeaning or harming an individual or group, or are otherwise in excess of the reasonable limits on freedom of speech in a free and democratic society, are unacceptable and cannot be justified by an appeal to “freedom of speech.”
+The College has both the right as well as legal and moral responsibility to ensure that all its members are treated fairly, equitably, and respectfully, in order to provide learning, working and living environments that are free from discrimination and harassment.

-3.1 The integrity of the faculty-student relationship is a key foundation of Humber College’s educational mission.
+3.1.
+The integrity of the faculty-student relationship is a key foundation of Humber’s educational mission.
 This relationship confers significant trust in the faculty member, who, in turn, assumes authority and accountability as an educator, evaluator, coach and mentor.
-The unequal institutional power intrinsic to this relationship increases the vulnerability of the student, i.e. any individual under the academic supervision of faculty, and the potential for coercion.
-The pedagogical relationship between faculty member and student must be protected from influences or activities that can interfere with learning consistent with the goals and ideals of the College.
-All such relationship jeopardizes the integrity of the educational process.
-Whenever a faculty member is responsible for academic supervision of a student, a personal relationship between them of a romantic or sexual nature, even if consensual, is inappropriate.
+The unequal institutional power intrinsic to this relationship increases the vulnerability of the student (i.e. any individual under the academic supervision of faculty), and the potential for coercion.
+The pedagogical relationship between a faculty member and a student must be protected from influences or activities that may interfere with learning consistent with the goals and ideals of the College.
+All such relationships jeopardize the integrity of the educational process.
+Whenever a faculty member is responsible for academic supervision of a student, a personal relationship between them of a romantic or sexual nature, even if consensual, is prohibited.

-3.2 Any sexual or romantic relations between a teacher and a student during the period of the teacher/student relationship are prohibited.
-The prohibition extends to sexual relations between a student and all others who have supervisory academic responsibility for that student.
+3.2.
+Any sexual or romantic relations between a faculty member and a student during the period of the teacher/student relationship are prohibited.
+The prohibition extends to sexual or romantic relations between a student and all others who have supervisory academic and/or management responsibility for that student.

 4. Employer and Employee Responsibilities